lavylipesh/pizza-inn/README.md

 # pizza-inn
-This is a project on my pizza-inn where we receive orders from customers and deliver on time.
+This is a project on my Pizza Pan where we receive orders from customers and deliver  them on time.

 ## Author